TomCan/mod_request_limit/docs/mod_request_limit.md

 ### Arguments
 `mode`
-When set to `off`, the engine is disabled and will process or count the requests.
+When set to `off`, the engine is disabled and will not process or count the requests.
 This is the default value.
 When set to `on`, the engine is enabled and will perform counting of requests.
 When a requests exceeds the limit, it will be blocked.
 When set to `reportonly`, the engine is behave like in `on` mode, with the exception that will not block any requests.